jackxnet/Xtransport/README.md

   fsclient.startclient("192.168.0.215")

-# Build custome xTransport Packets using the Route Header:
+# Build custom xTransport Packets using the Route Header:

   Packets can be customized for different custom use only requires the
     routing header